 Our page lakedistrict.gov.uk/coronavirus has updates on our attractions and services affected by Coronavirus and how you can contact us.

 Route type: For some.
 A short, steep walk to one of the best views across the entire southern lakes - OS Explorer Map OL7

 Start point: Lake District National Park car park - grid ref.
 SD 488924

 Turning point: Wooden bench - grid ref.
 SD 486924

 Facilities: None on route

 Getting there: Car: From Kendal Town Hall, turn left up Allhallows Lane and continue for 2.5 km.
 After a sharp bend to the right, the car park is on the right as the road starts to go downhill.

 From the car park, take the path on the right down to the road (gradient 1:10).
 Take care crossing the road and go through the wooden gate.
 The original metal kissing gate is to your left.

 The path rises steeply, at 1:6 gradient for over 100 metres.
 There are two resting places on the way up.
 The improved path ends where it bends sharply to the left.
-Through the trees, the low lying fells from Kendal to Windermere stretch before you.
-The higher fells behind you are Coniston Old Man on the left, the classic Langdale skyline of Bowfell and the Langdale Pikes and Kentmere Horseshoe on the right.
+Through the trees, the low lying fells from Kendal to Windermere stretch before you, with Kentmere Horseshoe beyond.

-A rougher path, suitable for robust pushchairs, leads to a wooden bench and a great outlook.
+A rougher path, suitable for robust pushchairs, leads to a wooden bench, with a great outlook across the Lyth Valley to the higher fells of Coniston Old Man on the left, and the Bowfell and the Langdale Pikes on the right .
 The more adventurous could continue on to 'The Mushroom' - a shelter which has a view finder for all the fells, plus Blackpool Tower to the south, if you are lucky enough to be up there on a very clear day.